Luxcoldury/ks103-ultrasound/README.md

 # ROS driver for ks103 Ultrasound Range Finder

-This ros package is designed to drive multiple ks103 sensors on a RaspberryPi.
+This ros package is designed to drive multiple ks103 sensors through linux I2C interface.

 ## Prerequisites

-1. A RaspberryPi, having Ubuntu, ROS installed
+1. Have Ubuntu, ROS installed
 2. Having permission to i2c device (test by running `i2c-detect -y 1`, you will need `i2c-tools` for this).
 The following commands help grant i2c permission to user.

     ```bash